Nanolat/sotopless-octopress/source/join-alpha-test/index.markdown

 *   create multiple leaderboards based on time period(for weekly or monthly leaderboard) or on a property of a user (for leaderboards based on locations, age, etc).
 *   query top N users and scores of them for each leaderboard.
 *   query score and rank of a user for each leaderboard.

-Optionally, you have REST service server written in Java.

 Stay tuned!